Affective disposition theory: Model of forming dispositions

-This model further illuminates the disposition process.
-As stated earlier, if a story incites a strong disposition toward any character, viewer enjoyment is likely to be higher due to the emotional arousal created by the narrative.
-Through this model, one can pinpoint where and how a disposition is created.
-This model also displays the steps the viewer goes through to create a disposition.

-Application

-The creator of any narrative can use Disposition Theory to heighten emotional arousal, and therefore enjoyment, in any narrative.
-By applying the steps of the disposition model a writer can heighten the experience of a narrative.
-Creating a strong disposition towards the characters will lead the viewer to hope for a positive outcome for the hero and a negative outcome for the villain, all the while fearing a negative outcome for the hero and fearing a positive outcome for the villain.
-By delaying this outcome, the writer can create suspense in the viewer.
-By creating suspense, the writer can heighten emotional arousal and, therefore, heighten enjoyment of the narrative.
-In summation, by creating a strong disposition towards characters, a writer can heighten the audience's enjoyment of the narrative.

-Applied to sports spectatorship
+Sports media

 The concepts of the traditional affective disposition theory have been applied to sports media consumption by considering the fact that enjoyment could be conceived as the emotional response to consuming media surrounding players or teams.
 The exploration of enjoyment of sport spectatorship is very complex and must take into account fan socialization and disposition formation.
 Research on fan socialization investigates how people are originally socialized as sports fans, and also examines the reasons why people form allegiances towards specific teams.
 Raney (2006b) states that these allegiances and types of socializations are at the core of the entertainment motivation for viewing sports media.

 The specific version of the disposition theory that is used in sport media viewing (Disposition Theory of Sport Spectatorship) applies the basic ideas of the disposition theory to sports content.
 The basic premise that is used to cross over into the world of sport is that enjoyment of entertainment is primarily a reflection of both the consumers' feelings toward the players or teams and the outcomes (Zillmann, 1991, 2000; Zillmann & Cantor, 1977; Raney, 2004a, 2004b; Raney, 2006b; Peterson & Raney, 2008).
-Raney (2006b) also found that the expectation of experiencing enjoyment is the greatest reason that sports media viewers report for why they consume sports media.
+Raney also found that the expectation of experiencing enjoyment is the greatest reason that sports media viewers report why they consume sports media.